Jump to section:

 - Administrative Support

 Grants.gov centralizes grant programs across all federal grant-making agencies.
 It provides standardized grant information, application packages, and processes for finding and applying for federal grants.
 Users can search for grants at Search Grants.
 Individual researchers do not need to register with Grants.gov.
-Completed Grants.gov application packages are e-mailed to Sponsored Projects Services at firstname.lastname@example.org for review and submission by SPS (with a fully routed proposal in UAccess Research.
+Completed Grants.gov application packages are e-mailed to Sponsored Projects & Contracting Services at firstname.lastname@example.org for review and submission by SPCS (with a fully routed proposal in UAccess Research.
 See Proposal Submission).

 See the Grants.gov Guidance page for more information.

 eRA Commons is the National Institutes of Health's (NIH) online interface for electronic application and award information.
 Currently, investigators can view submitted applications, summary statements, maintain their profile, maintain publication lists, submit just-in-time (JIT) information, and submit annual Research Performance Progress Reports (RPPR) and final project reports through Commons.
-SPS uses Commons to view submitted applications, approve JIT information, approve RPPR progress reports, submit annual/final financial reports and invention reports, initiate grantee-approved no-cost extensions, and to check the status of pending applications and awards.
-SPS does not have access to the summary statements posted on Commons.
+SPCS uses Commons to view submitted applications, approve JIT information, approve RPPR progress reports, submit annual/final financial reports and invention reports, initiate grantee-approved no-cost extensions, and to check the status of pending applications and awards.
+SPCS does not have access to the summary statements posted on Commons.

 Obtaining an NIH Commons User Account